Overtime series, 2018-2021

 Read Margo Ovcharenko’s interview conducted by Yana Nosenko on LensCulture.
 It was published in January 2026 as part of the online exhibitions presented by the Griffin Museum of Photography.

 In the With Feathers project, photographs coexist with printed text, where the text functions as my diary of the Russian invasion of Ukraine, and the photographs of birds act as stand-ins for the narrator’s emotional state.
 The series began in Kyiv in 2022 as an attempt to find tenderness in images of decorative birds, but it evolved into its opposite: the horror of captivity, exile, and loneliness.
-At first, I wrote these texts as a Ukrainian artist who grew up in Russia and returned to her homeland, and I continue the project through photographs of birds from three different countries, as a person effectively living without citizenship.
+At first, I wrote these texts as a Ukrainian artist who grew up in Russia and returned to her homeland, and I continue this project as a person trapped by bureaucracy in statelessness.

 Country of Women, 2017